claydugo/browsher.nvim/README.md

 # ⚠️ Notes

 * **Uncommitted Changes**: If the current file has uncommitted changes, line numbers may not correspond to what's on the remote repository.
 By default, line numbers are omitted when there are uncommitted changes unless `allow_line_numbers_with_uncommitted_changes` is set to true.

+# 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.